dijksterhuis/octatools/README.md

 **WARNING**: ot-tools will not perform validation when converting human-readable values back to the binary data formats, except for basic type overflows (e.g. a setting that cannot be negative, but you provided a negative value).
-Check the comments and documentation in `ot-tools-lib` documentation to get an idea of appropriate values.
+Check the comments and documentation in `ot-tools-io` documentation to get an idea of appropriate values.
 This is also why I explicitly mentioned creating a backup in this example!